US Supreme Court gives Turkey's Halkbank another chance to avoid charges | Law-Order

 Halkbank's case has complicated U.S.-Turkish relations, with Turkish President Tayyip Erdogan calling the American charges against the bank an "unlawful, ugly" step.
 The case tested Halkbank's contention that it is shielded from prosecution because, by virtue of being owned by the Turkish government, it should have the same legal protections as Turkey.
 Sovereign immunity generally protects countries from facing legal action in another country's courts.

-The Supreme Court rejected the bank's view that it is protected under a 1976 U.S. law called the Foreign Sovereign Immunities Act (FSIA) that limits the jurisdiction of American courts over lawsuits against foreign countries.
+The Supreme Court rejected the bank's view that it has immunity under the Foreign Sovereign Immunities Act, which limits the jurisdiction of American courts over lawsuits against foreign countries.
 "We disagree because the Act does not provide foreign states and their instrumentalities with immunity from criminal proceedings," wrote conservative Justice Brett Kavanaugh, who authored the ruling for the court's majority.

+Kavanaugh wrote that in Halkbank's view, "a purely commercial business that is directly and majority-owned by a foreign state could engage in criminal conduct affecting U.S. citizens and threatening U.S. national security while facing no criminal accountability at all in U.S. courts.
+Nothing in the FSIA supports that result."
+The majority, however, found that the 2nd Circuit did not fully consider whether the bank has immunity under "common law" principles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)